Dizin

-Dizin (دیزین) is the largest Iranian ski resort.
-It is located in the Alborz mountain range, about 70km North from Tehran.
-It was established during the 1960s under the reign of Mohammad Reza Pahlavi.
+Dizin (دیزین) is an Iranian ski resort.
+It is located in the Alborz mountain range, about 70 km North from Tehran.
+It was established during the 1960s.

-Dizin is the first ski and winter sport resort in Iran which has been officially recognized and granted the title by the International Ski Federation for its capability in administrating official and international competitions.
+Dizin is the first ski and winter sport resort in Iran which has been officially recognized and granted the title by the International Ski Federation for its capability in administering official and international competitions.